Health Savings Account (HSA)

 Your HSA for life: Your HSA belongs to you, including employer contributions.
 You can take it with you from job to job and into retirement.
 It’s never too late to achieve financial security.

-Make your HSA work for you: Similar to a 401(k) plan, your HSA can earn interest, and investment options are available.
-Remember, the interest and earnings are not taxed,and there is no maximum on the HSA balance you can accumulate.
+Make your HSA work for you: Similar to a 401(k) plan, your HSA can earn interest, and investment options are available.3 Remember, the interest and earnings are not taxed,2 and there is no maximum on the HSA balance you can accumulate.
 This means every dollar you don’t take out of the HSA today is another dollar you can grow for future needs.

-Invest your HSA: The MetLife HSA pays interest on HSA cash deposits - more than 3X higher than industry average interest rates.6 You also have investment flexibility though a variety of mutual fund investment options.
-Automatically allocate funds from your cash account into your HSA investment account for tax-free investment growth for future needs7.
+Invest your HSA: The MetLife HSA pays interest on HSA cash deposits—higher than average interest rates6 help employees make the most of their savings.
+You also have investment flexibility through a variety of mutual fund investment options.
+Automatically allocate funds from your cash account into your HSA investment account for tax-free investment growth for future needs.7

 Additional tax savings at age 55.
 The more you contribute to your HSA, the more you save on taxes.
 And, at age 55, you can contribute an additional $1,000 over the IRS annual contribution limit.